 A Secret Beach

-If you’re lucky, your tour guide will let you to some of the island’s best kept secrets.
+If you’re lucky, your tour guide will let you in on some of the island’s best kept secrets.
 This particular beach is well hidden beneath the limestone cliffs.
 You’ll have to swim underwater through a narrow rock tunnel.
 Be careful, because the waves can get quite strong.
 But when you finally break through the surface, you’ll find yourself at Matinloc Island, a quiet snorkeling paradise.